tetp1sz/tetp1sz/README.md

 - 👋 Hi, I’m @436ypalllka
-- 👀 I'm interested in system programming (C, C++ and assembler)
+- 👀 I'm interested in web and gamedev
-- 🌱 Now I am studying C, assembler and doing a more detailed study of C++.
+- 🌱 Now I am honing my skills in python, mastering various libraries (including RenPY).
+I try to spend time learning Unity.
 Studying electronics repair in college
 - 💞️ I'm not collaborating with anyone)
 - 📫 How to reach me:
 -     Discord: 436ypalllka#3125